-The primary responsibility for the development and implementation of controls to address operational risk is assigned to Senior Management within each department.
+Every department is responsible for understanding the operational risks inherit in its material products, activities, processes and systems.
+They are responsible for the management of operational risk on a day-to-day basis.
 The responsibility is supported by the development of a Bank-wide standard for the management of operational risk in the following areas: